jilldela/CE/glossary.md

 # Glossary

+#### API
+* Application Programming Interface
+* set of requirements that govern how one application can talk to another
+* allows for applications to share data and take actions by limiting outside program access to a specific set of features (without requiring developers to share all of the software's code)

 #### Binding
 * capture environment (variables, methods, this/self, etc.) that are in-scope at the current point of a program and make them available in another context
 * encapsulate all of the in-scope variables and methods, storing them in an object, so that the current context can be passed around and used in another context